Abhijit-Jagdish-Prakash/ADVANCED-DRIVER-ASSISTANCE-SYSTEM-ADAS---YOLO-ML-ALGORITHM/README.md

 ## 📝 License

-Distributed under the GNU License.
+Distributed under the GPL License.
 See `LICENSE` for more information.